Realizable Learning is All You Need: Distribution Family Classification

 On the other hand, it is clear that when the adversary chooses the all $1$'s function, no matter how many samples the learner draws, there will exist a hypothesis in the class that is poorly approximated by the sample.
 Namely the hypothesis whose support is given by the support of the sample itself has empirical measure $1$, but true measure $0$.
 As a result, this class fails to have the uniform convergence property despite its learnability. \end{proof} This simple example rules out many classical techniques in supervised learning, including uniform convergence based reductions (e.g. \cite{balcan2010discriminative,beimel2013private,alon2019limits}).
-Furthermore, the distribution-family setting has no known combinatorial characterization of learnability \cite{dudley1994metric} and, due to its probabilistic nature and shared characteristics with EMX learnability, it seems likely the model may be independent of ZFC entirely \cite{ben2017learning}.
-This means we also cannot hope to take the traditional approach \cite{vapnik1974theory,benedek1991learnability,haussler1992decision,bartlett1996fat} of proving equivalence of realizable and agnostic models by simultaneous characterization.
+Furthermore, since the distribution-family setting has no finitary characterization, we also cannot hope to take the traditional approach \cite{vapnik1974theory,benedek1991learnability,haussler1992decision,bartlett1996fat} of proving equivalence of realizable and agnostic models by simultaneous characterization.

 With this motivation in mind, let's define distribution-family learning more formally.
 Let $X$ be a set (called the \textit{instance space}), $Y=\{0,1\}$ the set of binary labels, $\dist$ a family of distributions over $X$, and $H = \{h: X \to Y\}$ a family of binary classifiers.
 A tuple $(\dist,X,H)$ is said to be \textit{realizably learnable} if there exists an algorithm\footnote{Note that $\algo$ could be deterministic or randomized.
 This distinction has no effect on any of the arguments in this work.} $\algo$ and a function $n(\varepsilon,\delta)$ such that for every $\varepsilon,\delta > 0$, every choice of distribution $D \in \dist$, and every hypothesis $h \in H$, $\algo$ outputs a good classifier with high probability on samples of size $n(\varepsilon,\delta)$: